zacanger/niddesa/text/generated-translations/cullaniddesa/17-chinese-google.md

 ears... (omitted) in the nose...
 Tongue...in the body...in the color...in the sound...in the smell...in the taste...in the touch...at home...in the group
 (congregation)...in the residence...in the gain...in the fame...
 Praising...in
-pleasure...in clothes...in the shelter...in the housing...when the patients’
+pleasure...in clothes...in the shelter...in the housing...when the patients'
 needs and medical necessities disappear, lose, decline, dissipate, leave, diminish, and disappear, they are annoyed and angry , Be annoyed, be annoyed, become a patient, a worry.
 "This is also "annoyed" in color.